 If the prices keep going up, people will leave, people are already leaving because they're losing popular shows because the rights holders are taking them back to put them on their own streaming platforms.

-If you canceled your subscription over the "Cuties" Netflix Original movie, don't feel you have to come back, that was an understandable reason to unsubscribe from Netflix.
+If you cancel your subscription over the "Cuties" Netflix Original movie, don't feel you have to come back, that was an understandable reason to unsubscribe from Netflix.

 Expiring License Can Be Annoying

 Netflix has to acquire licensing for content that is not exclusive to Netflix, and while there are a lot of shows that aren’t exclusive, because of licensing these TV shows and movies can expire at any time and with little warning.